gionn/alfresco-dockerfiles-bakery/README.md

 make enterprise ACS_VERSION=74
 ```

-Make sets the correct version of Tomcat based on the ACS version.
-If you want to
+When using `make`, it sets the correct version of Tomcat based on the ACS version.
-build older version of images using `docker buildx bake` it is required to set
+If you want to build older version of images using `docker buildx bake` it is
-the Tomcat versions manually in bake file or using env variables.
+required to set the Tomcat versions manually in bake file or using env
+variables.

 ```sh
 export TOMCAT_VERSIONS_FILE=tomcat/tomcat_versions.yaml